nehcuh/gitai/docs/PHASE2_OPTIMIZATIONS.md

 # Phase 2 Performance Optimizations

+> ARCHIVED: Phase 2 notes retained for reference.
+Current performance notes are tracked via code and CLI.
+See docs/README.md.

 ## Overview
 This document summarizes the internal performance optimizations implemented in GitAI as part of Phase 2 development.
 These optimizations are designed to improve performance without changing external CLI behavior or breaking existing functionality.